Looking forward to productive Greece visit, says PM Modi | Politics

 Modi is here at the invitation of Prime Minister of Greece Kyriakos Mitsotakis.
 He arrived in the Greek capital from South Africa where he attended the 15th BRICS Summit and held bilateral meetings with several world leaders to further cement India's relations with those countries.

-''Landed in Athens.
+He was received by Greek Foreign Minister George Gerapetritis at the airport. ''Landed in Athens.
 Looking forward to a productive Greece visit aimed at deepening India-Greece friendship.
-I will be holding talks with @PrimeministerGR Kyriakos Mitsotakis and also interacting with the Indian community,'' Modi tweeted.
+I will be holding talks with @PrimeministerGR Kyriakos Mitsotakis and also interacting with the Indian community,'' Modi posted on X, formerly known as Twitter. ''Amidst the historic landscapes of Greece, the warmth and hospitality of the Indian community shines brightly.
+A heartfelt thank you to them for the warm welcome,'' he said.

+He is also expected to meet President Katerina Sakellaropoulou. ''PM @narendramodi sets foot in the historic city of Athens for his first-ever visit to Greece,'' the Ministry of External Affairs spokesperson Arindam Bagchi said in a post on X.

 He will also interact with business leaders from both countries, as well as with the Indian community in Greece during his day-long visit. ''He will also meet business leaders from both sides.
 Before departing he will interact with members of the community who are excited to see him after the success of the Chandrayaan mission.
 All in all a productive day ahead,'' he said.